Certificate III in Security Operations - Cash in Transit (CIT) course

 We recommend that you send through your request for RPL via our RPL page enquiry.
 We will request a number of things from your before determining a way forward for your RPL.

-Fee for service – Normally $1,800, but for a limited time $1,600.
-A $500 non-refundable deposit on booking is required to secure your seat on the course (and range) and full fees are required to be paid prior to the course commencement.
+Fee for service – $1,800 – A $500 non-refundable deposit on booking is required to secure your seat on the course (and range) and full fees are required to be paid prior to the course commencement.

 RPL Course Fees – depending on what is required and what experience and evidence is provided;